Hurricane Erin takes aim at U.S. East Coast - UPI.com

 Aug.
-18 (UPI) -- Hurricane Erin was taking aim at the U.S. East Coast on Tuesday evening, according to forecasters who are warning Americans of life-threatening rip currents along beaches that could persist for days.
+18 (UPI) -- Hurricane Erin was taking aim at the U.S. East Coast on Wednesday morning, according to forecasters who are warning Americans of life-threatening rip currents along beaches that could persist for days.

-The storm was located about 585 miles southwest of Bermuda and 540 miles south-southeast of Cape Hatteras, N.C., the National Hurricane Center said in its 11 p.m.
+The storm was located about 570 miles west-southwest of Bermuda and 495 miles south-southeast of Cape Hatteras, N.C., the National Hurricane Center said in its 11 p.m.
 EDT update.

 Erin had maximum sustained winds of 100 mph, a Category 2 hurricane on the Saffir-Simpson Hurricane Wind Scale.